emilwallner/How-to-learn-Deep-Learning/fastai_first_lesson/README.md

 ## Start a floydnet instance

 We will use Floyd CLI to initiate a cloud instance.
-Initiation:
+Use floyd init followed by a name for your experiment:

 <pre><code>
-floyd init [a name for your experiment]
+floyd init dogscats
+floyd run --mode jupyter --data yz3A8G5vX5ZQxv5VVyD3GH --env theano:py2 --gpu
 </code></pre>

 To start a GPU instance with Jupyter notebook that is compatable to lesson 1 scripts, you need to specify the following parameters: